-This Roasted Vegetable Medley is a delicious, healthy, and easy side dish.
-The vegetables have just the right balance of tenderness and crispness.
+These Oven Roasted Vegetables are a delicious, healthy, and easy side dish.
+The seasoned vegetables have just the right balance of tenderness and crispness.

 Roasting vegetables at a high heat causes them to caramelize on the outside without overcooking them on the inside.
+An oven temperature of 450 is just right.
 No one likes mushy vegetables!
 Keep an eye on them in the oven.
 They are perfect when they are starting to brown a little on the edges.
 Please be sure to not overload the pan with too many vegetables.
 They cook more evenly when they are spaced out a bit on the pan.

 Seasoning the vegetables really brings out the flavor.
 I am a big fan of rosemary and I always use it when I roast or steam veggies for a side dish.
-I also use it on roasted or steamed potatoes.
+It is also delicious on roasted or steamed potatoes.
 I like to use a generous amount.
-I add the tablespoon it calls for in the recipe, but if I can’t see that every vegetable is covered, I add more.
+Add the tablespoon it calls for in the recipe, but make sure that every vegetable is covered, adding more if necessary.
 Rosemary is surprisingly in the mint family of herbs, but I don’t think it is minty at all.
 It has more of a woodsy, pine flavor to it.
 It pairs amazingly well with garlic.
 If you have had a jar of rosemary seasoning sitting in the pantry for a while, you won’t get the full benefit of the flavor.
 You can refresh it some by crushing it between your hands before adding it to the vegetables.
+In addition to rosemary, oregano, thyme, parsley, salt, and pepper are delicious on vegetables.

 - 2-3 zucchini cut lengthwise into fourths, and then slice into bite size pieces